USS West Virginia (BB-48): Pearl Harbor

 On the morning of 7 December 1941, West Virginia and the rest of the fleet were moored at Battleship Row in Pearl Harbor; West Virginia was tied alongside Tennessee.
 Japanese aircraft appeared over the harbor shortly before 08:00, beginning the surprise attack on the base.
 Torpedo bombers hit the ship with seven Type 91 torpedoes on her port side, while bombers hit her with a pair of 16 in armor-piercing shells that had been converted into bombs.
 The first bomb hit the port side and penetrated the superstructure deck, causing extensive damage to the casemates below.
 Secondary explosions of the ammunition stored in the casemates caused serious fires there and in the galley deck below them.
 The second bomb struck the rear superfiring turret roof; it penetrated but failed to explode.
-It nevertheless destroyed one of the guns, the OS2U Kingfisher floatplane on the catapult atop the turret, and knocked a second aircraft down to the main deck.
+It nevertheless destroyed one of the guns and the OS2U Kingfisher floatplane on the catapult atop the turret.
+It also knocked a second aircraft down to the main deck.
 That Kingfisher spilled gasoline on the deck that then caught on fire.

 One of the torpedoes hit aft, disabling the rudder, at least three hit below the belt armor, and at least one hit the belt, damaging seven armor plates.
 These torpedoes opened two large holes in the hull, from frames 43 to 52 and from 62 to 97; at least one torpedo passed through the holes after the ship began to list and exploded on the second armor deck.
 The torpedo hits caused extensive damage and the ship avoided capsizing only through prompt damage control efforts initiated by Lieutenant Claude V. Ricketts, then the ship's assistant fire control officer.
 Captain Mervyn S. Bennion was mortally wounded by bomb fragments from a hit on Tennessee; for remaining aboard the ship and assisting in its defense until he died, he received the Medal of Honor.
 After receiving his wounds, Bennion was carried from the bridge by crew members including mess attendant second-class Doris Miller.
-Shortly afterwards, Miller was ordered to man an anti-aircraft gun on the conning tower despite no training in the operation of the weapon, Miller was awarded a Navy Cross for his actions.
+Shortly afterwards, Miller was ordered to man an anti-aircraft gun on the conning tower despite no training in the operation of the weapon; Miller was awarded a Navy Cross for his actions.
 As the ship filled with water and slowly sank on an even keel, the crew was evacuated, though a group volunteered to return to fight the fires that had broken out.
 Fuel oil leaking from the destroyed Arizona caught fire and engulfed West Virginia in flames, which was also fed by her own leaking fuel oil.
 The fires were eventually put out the next day.
 A total of 106 men were killed in the attack.
 Among them were three sailors (Ronald Endicott, Clifford Olds and Louis Costin), who survived in an airtight storeroom until 23 December, according to a calendar found by salvage crews on which sixteen days had been crossed off in red pencil.
 On 6 December 2019, the Department of Defense announced that eight of the thirty-five unknown remains from West Virginia had been identified.